gbtami/pychess-variants/static/docs/janggi.md

 Because blue (Cho) starts the game, they start with an advantage and thus red (Han) also receives 1.5 points (*deom*) to avoid ties.

 Currently, Pychess uses tournament style and does not allow draws.
 Therefore, games are settled by points when bikjang, repetition, or perpetual check occurs.

+Additionally, it's possible to cause bikjang and check at the same time.
+In this case, bikjang takes priority.

 ## Differences from Xiangqi